-GN2019/4 June 2019
+GN2019/5 September 2019

-This is one of a series of occasional Guidance Notes published by The Institute of Historic Building Conservation (IHBC).
+This is one of a series of occasional Guidance Notes published by The Institute of Historic Building Conservation (IHBC) and an updated version of one published in June 2019.
 IHBC Guidance Notes offer current and recent guidance into topics that we consider crucial to the promotion of good built and historic environment conservation policy and practice.
 The Notes necessarily reflect knowledge and practice at the time they were developed, while the IHBC always welcomes new case examples, feedback and comment to research@ihbc.org.uk for future revisions and updates.